faraz66/Titanic_Data-Analysis/README.md

-# Make my first Kaggle submission!
+# My First Kaggle submission!

 The Jupyter notebook goes through the Kaggle Titanic dataset via an exploratory data analysis (EDA) with Python and finishes with making a submission.